 Pritchett, who coached and scouted for so many years, thinks the NBA made a huge mistake.

 "People laugh at me for this, but I always say there were three players I saw who you couldn't stop - David Thompson and Bill Walton, they got all the press clippings - and John Gerdy."

 Would it have been different if he had gone to one of those bigger schools?
 Gerdy won't consider it; never has.

 "I have absolutely no regrets about any of it," he says.
 "Even with all the turmoil and craziness... other than my family, Davidson has had the biggest impact on my values and developing who I've become, in positive ways.
 It's an extraordinary place."

-An extraordinary life There was lots of life after basketball for John Gerdy.
+There was lots of life after basketball for John Gerdy.
 He went back to school, earning his master's degree and a doctorate in sports administration at Ohio University.
 He became a legislative assistant for the NCAA, then an associate commissioner for the Southeastern Conference.

 He has written four books, primarily on the relationship of athletics with universities and American culture.
 He teaches classes at two universities.
 He sings and plays guitar for a delta blues band called the Willie Marble Xperience.

 Gerdy has also founded a nonprofit organization called Music For Everyone, which, among other things, repairs musical instruments for schools and buys new ones.